 - All initialization and runtime diagnostic fault conditions MUST be reported via event log entries in a MIB file residing on the CPE, the SYSLOG facility, and SNMP traps. - The MIB file MUST support a minimum of 100 event log entries, and these entries MUST persist across CCCM software restarts.

-The error codes for all CCCM diagnostic faults SHOULD be formatted as described in the "Error Codes and Messages" Appendix of [DOCSIS1] or [DOCSIS8], or in Appendix E of this document.
+The error codes for all CCCM diagnostic faults SHOULD be formatted as described in [DOCSIS1] Appendix I, [DOCSIS3] Appendix J, or [DOCSIS9] Annex D, or in Appendix D of this document.

 C.5 Downloading Cable Modem Operating Software